j0nnyboi/safely-dex/pool/README.md

 # The Pool Protocol

-This is a protocol, on Solana, that defines pool-like functionality.
+This is a protocol, on Safecoin, that defines pool-like functionality.
 Like Ethereum interfaces, the setup doesn't do much to constrain the actual behavior of programs which claim to implement this program.
-This crate defines an instruction format for pool operations, and provides a library that maps Solana's primitives onto the Pool protocol's semantics.
+This crate defines an instruction format for pool operations, and provides a library that maps Safecoin's primitives onto the Pool protocol's semantics.

 ## Data Layout